Still pay their car insurance because your name is on the car title.

 Saw them really struggling with something and, although you wanted to step in and help, you didn’t.

-Parents who tell their young adults once they have a job, “Congratulations, you are officially off the payroll!
+The parents who tell their adult children once they have a job, “Congratulations, you are officially off the payroll!
 Good luck!” are probably in the minority.
-The majority of today’s parents seem to struggle with letting their kids experience the ups and downs of self-sufficiency.
+Many of today’s parents seem to struggle with letting their kids experience the ups and downs of self-sufficiency.

 Are parents too quick to come to the rescue?
 Are we too accessible today?